5y/Firefox-Photon-RTL-guidelines/README.md

  - LTR:  LTR languages display content from left to right.

 <p> UIs for languages that are read from right-to-left (RTL) should be mirrored to ensure content is easy to understand. </p>

+→ Bidirectional

+<p> RTL content also affects the direction in which some icons and images are displayed, particularly those depicting a sequence of events.</p>
+<p>In general, the passage of time is depicted as left to right for LTR languages, and right to left for RTL languages.</p>